China's Major Airports

 Beijing Capital International Airport

-In 2008, Beijing built Terminal 3 in conjunction with the Olympic games.
+In 2008, Beijing built Terminal 3 in preparation for the Olympic games.
 Most inbound and outbound international flights to Beijing arrive and depart from Terminal 3.
-The Terminal 3 has restaurants both before and after the security checkpoints.
+Terminal 3 has restaurants both before and after the security checkpoints.
 There are also a Terminal 1 and 2 for domestic flights.

-You should arrive to the airport at least two hours before an international flight.
-Note that the lines for immigration and security can be long at peak travel times and around national holidays such as Chinese New Year, so it’s best to show up at the airport slightly over two hours ahead your scheduled departure.
+You should arrive at the airport at least two hours before an international flight.
+Note that the lines for immigration and security can be long at peak travel times and around national holidays such as Chinese New Year, so it’s best to show up at the airport a little more than two hours ahead of your scheduled departure.

-The airport provides free WiFi for the passengers.
-All you need to do is get a login and password from a vending machine or information desk (they will scan your passport).
+The airport provides free WiFi for passengers.
+To access the WiFi, you will need to acquire the login information and password from a vending machine or information desk by scanning your passport.

-You can easily travel between downtown Beijing and the Airport with the Beijing Airport Express Train, which connects the Capital Airport with the city's subway stations Dongzhimen (Lines 2 and 13) and Sanyuanqiao (Line 10).
-The Beijing Airport Express operates from 6.30 am to 10.30 pm, and it's 25 yuan.
-The major advantage of the Airport Express is that it avoids the traffic jams which are common on Beijing's main airport highway.
+You can easily travel between downtown Beijing and the airport with the Airport Express train, which connects the airport with Dongzhimen (Lines 2 and 13) and Sanyuanqiao (Line 10) subway stations.
+The Airport Express operates from 6:30 am to 10:30 pm, and it costs 25 CNY.
+The major advantage of the Airport Express is that it allows you to avoid any potential traffic jams on the main highway to/from the airport.

-If you're carrying too much luggage, you may want to get a cab instead.
-The Beijing Capital Airport has English signs to guide passengers, and you will find the floor level where you can get in line to board a cab.
-However, depending on your arrival time you may be able to catch a cab in 10 minutes, or wait in line for over two hours.
+If you're carrying a lot of luggage, you may want to get a cab instead.
+Beijing Capital Airport has English signs to guide passengers, and you will easily find the ground floor where you can get in line to board a cab.
+However, depending on your arrival time, you may be able to catch a cab in 10 minutes, or you may wait in line for over two hours.

-Long and tedious traffic jams are not unheard or uncommon in Beijing.
-This might make the cab ride expensive depending on how far you’re traveling in the city.
-Our best advice is to book a driver, and even a guide for pick-up or drop-off.
+Long and tedious traffic jams are not uncommon in Beijing.
+This might make the cab ride expensive depending on how far you’re traveling.
+Our best advice is to book a driver and even a guide for pick-up and/or drop-off.

 Shanghai Pudong International Airport